How to Repressurise a Boiler [Without Paying an Engineer or Boiler Expert]

 We’ve created guides relating to boiler’s losing pressure, and boiler leaks, in our boiler fault finding guide.

-If you’re still struggling with boiler pressure, get a Gas Safe heating engineer to help fix the problem.
+If you’re still struggling with boiler pressure, get a Gas Safe heating engineer fix the problem.
+Your boiler cover plan should cover the necessary repairs, if you’ve got one.

 Diluting Heating Inhibitor